grothedev/FoodDeliveryApp/README.md

 <h2>Current Status</h2>

   Initial setup activity adds a new user to the database after recieving google auth token and asking the user permission to access basic google profile info.
-  User can become a deliverer. there is some inconsistency with the success of the php that makes the user a deliverer, i will need to fix this
+  User can become a deliverer.

 <h3>Security Issues</h3>